AdodoolaO/ai-wig-stylist-finder/README.md

 3. Asks GPT to write a natural reply, suggesting 1–3 stylists with Instagram links
 4. The idea is to make it feel like a friendly human recommendation, not just a database search.

-#How to Run It
+How to Run It:

-node scripts/recommendStylist.js "Looking for a stylist in East London"
+`node scripts/recommendStylist.js "Looking for a stylist in East London"`

 #The Files & What they do: